Skip to main content

 (coming soon - contact us if you’re interested in early beta).

-Silently capture user sessions without any manual steps or bug reports.
-Multiplayer detects and records issues even when users don’t notice or don’t report them, giving your team complete context to resolve problems faster and avoid unclear, incomplete tickets.
+Because this mode doesn't require manual actions, it can also be configured so that Multiplayer detects and records issues even when users don’t notice or don’t report them, giving your team complete context to resolve problems faster and avoid unclear, incomplete tickets.

 FAQ